occultlang/occult/README.md

 ```

 # Using Occult
-To use occult, you can just build it using the steps above and run this:
+To use Occult, you can just build it using the steps above and run this:
 ```bash
 $ ./occultc <path/to/source.occ>
 ```